hpi-swa-teaching/ETLoad/notes/content/02_imgseg/object-formats.md

 ## Formats only available in Squeak 5

 Should any object we try to load use a class of one of these formats, we should report an incompatibility.

-Weak indexable objects with instance variables
-:   Represented by a 4.

 Weak non-indexable object with instance variables (ephemerons) :   Represented by a 5.